Singular reduction modules of differential equations: Reduction modules of differential equations

-A differential function $\Theta=\Theta[z]$ of the dependent variables $z=(z^1,\ldots,z^m)$ which in turn are functions of a tuple of independent variables $y=(y_1,\ldots,y_n)$ will be viewed as a smooth function of $y$ and derivatives of~$z$ with respect to~$y$.
-The order $r=\ord \Theta$ of the differential function $\Theta$ equals the maximal order of derivatives involved in $\Theta$.
-The differential function $\Theta$ is defined as a function on a subset of the jet space $J^r=J^r(y|z)$ with independent variables $y$ and dependent variables~$z$~\cite{Olver1993}.
+A differential function $G=G[v]$ of the dependent variables $v=(v^1,\ldots,v^m)$ which in turn are functions of a tuple of independent variables $y=(y_1,\ldots,y_l)$ will be viewed as a smooth function of $y$ and a finite number of derivatives of~$v$ with respect to~$y$.
+More rigorously, the differential function $G$ is defined as a smooth function on a domain of the jet space $\mathrm J^r=\mathrm J^r(y|v)$ of some order~$r$ with independent variables $y$ and dependent variables~$v$~\cite{Olver1993}.
+The order $r=\ord G$ of the differential function $G$ is defined to equal the maximal order of derivatives (resp.\ jet variables) involved in $G$, and $\ord G=-\infty$ if $G$ depends only on~$y$.
+Each set of differential functions of a fixed positive order as well as the set of differential functions of nonpositive order are invariant with respect to point transformations of~$(y,v)$.

-Using another basis of~$Q$ gives just another representation of the characteristic system $Q[u]=0$ with the same set of solutions.
-This is why the characteristic system $Q[u]=0$ is associated rather with the module~$Q$ than with a fixed basis of~$Q$.
+Using another basis of~$Q$ gives just another representation of the characteristic system~$\mathcal Q$ with the same set of solutions.
+This is why the characteristic system~$\mathcal Q$ is associated with the module~$Q$ rather than with a fixed basis of~$Q$.
 And vice versa, any family of $n+1-p$ functionally independent functions of~$x$ and $u$ is a complete set of integrals of the characteristic system of an involutive $p$-dimensional module.
 Therefore, there exists a one-to-one correspondence between the set of involutive $p$-dimensional modules and the set of families of $n+1-p$ functionally independent functions of~$x$ and $u$, which is factorized with respect to the corresponding equivalence.
 (We consider two families of the same number of functionally independent functions of the same arguments as equivalent if any function from one of the families is functionally dependent on functions from the other family.)